th2-net/th2-infra-operator/README.md

 chart:
   git: git@some.server.com:some/repository
-  # git ssh repository URL for helm charts used by Th2 Custom Resources
+  # git repository URL for helm charts used by Th2 Custom Resources

   ref: branch
   # branch for helm charts